AdaCore/spark2014/docs/lrm/source/subprograms.rst

      has a ``mode_selector`` of Input;

    * a ``global_item`` has a ``mode_selector`` of Output if:

      - it denotes an output but not an input, other than the use of a discriminant or an attribute of the ``global_item`` and

      - is always fully initialized as a result of any successful execution of a call of the subprogram;

-   * otherwise the ``global_item`` denotes both an input and an output, is has a ``mode_selector`` of In_Out.
+   * otherwise the ``global_item`` denotes both an input and an output, and has a ``mode_selector`` of In_Out.

    [For purposes of determining whether an output of a subprogram shall have a